Putting the Thermajane Base Layers to the Test in St. Augustine

 I put them on, climbed back into bed for a minute, and almost stayed there.
 They are that soft and comfy.

-Thermajane Base Layer Review – Why I Liked This Set
+Thermajane Base Layer Review – What I Actually Liked

 - Soft and cozy inside – The brushed interior kept me warm without feeling bulky under other clothes.

-- Comfortable enough to move in – I could stretch, crouch, and crawl around the yard without feeling like I was going to split a seam.
+- Comfortable enough to move in – I could stretch, crouch, and even hang from trees without worrying about seams splitting.

-- Not clingy and weird – I usually have issues with moisture-wicking fabrics sticking to me from static.
-This set didn’t cling or zap me all day.
+- No static cling – I usually get zapped by moisture-wicking fabrics.
+This set didn’t cling or shock me all day.

-- Good base for layers – I could throw on a hoodie or sweatshirt if I wanted, but I wasn’t dependent on it.
+- Good base for layers – I could throw on a hoodie if I wanted, but I wasn’t dependent on it.

-Basically, they gave me my day back instead of leaving me huddled under a blanket, whining about my life choices.
+Basically, they gave me my day back instead of leaving me huddled under a blanket.

-A Chilly Day in St. Augustine (Thermajane Review in Real Use)
+Real-World Test: A Chilly Day in St. Augustine

-We were staying at a friend’s house with a fully fenced backyard — which is a huge deal for our pups.
+We were staying at a friend’s house with a fully fenced backyard — huge for our pups.
 Normally, cold mornings mean I send Zach out with the dogs while I stay inside and complain about drafts.

-There were beautiful plants and trees in the yard, so of course, I had to go play too.
-If there’s greenery, I’m in it.
+There were beautiful plants and trees in the yard, so of course, I had to go explore.

 I was secretly hoping I’d blend into the plants.
 The color kind of did.
 I did not.

-Normally, this is the point where I’d be freezing, tearing up, and bailing back inside.
-Instead, I stayed outside for the full dog “walk” time and actually enjoyed it.
+Normally, this is where I’d be freezing, tearing up, and bailing back inside.
+Instead, I stayed outside for the full dog time and actually enjoyed it.
 That alone sold me.

-At some point, Zach — ever the comedian — decided my outfit made me look like a plum.
+At some point, Zach decided my outfit made me look like a plum.
 Personally, I think Grape Ape is more accurate.
-Either way, the color is fabulous and I am choosing to take it as a compliment.
+Either way, the color is fabulous and I’m taking it as a compliment.

-I decided to try to hang from a kumquat tree.
-Because why wouldn’t I hang from a kumquat tree to see how flexible these leggings really are?
+I decided to hang from a kumquat tree.
+Because why wouldn’t I test how flexible these leggings really are?
 They passed.
 I could move, stretch, and climb without worrying about them giving up on me.

 Cat Supervisors Included

 Between dog zoomies and plant exploring, I also got plenty of kitty time.
-Scabbers and Phil are not exactly stealth hide-and-seek champions, but they are very committed to “helping” in the garden and hanging out while I wander around.
+Scabbers and Phil are very committed to “helping” in the garden and hanging out while I wander around.

-The fact that I could be outside, warm, and not rushing back in to thaw out meant extra time with them, too — which honestly might be my favorite part.
+The fact that I could be outside, warm, and not rushing back in to thaw out meant extra time with them, too.

 The Real Test: Icebox Movie Theater

 Later that day, we loaded the dogs back in, grabbed the kids, and headed to the movies.
-If there is one place that will humble your wardrobe choices, it’s a movie theater in a cold snap.
+If there is one place that will test your wardrobe choices, it’s a movie theater during a cold snap.

-Two hours and five minutes of runtime, plus previews, plus the little Marvel stinger they love to sneak in after the credits — it’s basically a timed cold endurance challenge.
+Two hours and five minutes of runtime, plus previews, plus the Marvel stinger after the credits — it’s basically a timed cold endurance challenge.

 I tossed on a sweatshirt to walk in, but once we were inside, I was fine without it.
 Normally, I’d be freezing by the first plot twist.
 This time, I was just… comfortable.
 Which felt like a small miracle.

-We’ve definitely camped in colder conditions (not on purpose, I swear), and now I’m a lot less intimidated by the idea of winter travel.
+We’ve definitely camped in colder conditions (not on purpose, I swear), and now I’m a lot less intimidated by winter travel.
 If I’m warm, snow doesn’t sound nearly as scary.
-These Thermajane base layers opened up a few new doors for us — and a few new routes on the map.
+These Thermajane base layers opened up a few new routes on the map.

 See the Thermajane base layer set on Amazon